seiryunkim/big-data-analytics-project/README.md

 I am currently working as a receptionist at a rehabilitation centre.
 I am currently studying for a big data analytics project.

+---

+Languages and tools to learn:
+R
+Python